KenKundert/inform/doc/user.rst

 """"""""""""

 .. py:function:: format_range(items)
+   :noindex:

-func:`inform.format_range` can be used to create a succinct, readable string representing a set of numbers.
+func:`format_range` can be used to create a succinct, readable string representing a set of numbers.

 .. code-block:: python